The proper forcing axiom for $\aleph_1$-sized posets, $\omega_1$-linked symmetrically proper forcing, and the size of the continuum: A -rich model of for large

-We will finish the paper by showing that $\CH$-$\PrBPFA$ implies a number of interesting combinatorial consequences of $\PFA$.
-We will focus on Baumgartner's Axiom for $\aleph_1$-dense sets of reals, Todor\v{c}evi\'{c}'s Open Colouring Axiom for sets of size $\aleph_1$, Moore's Measuring principle, Baumgartner's Thinning-out Principle, and Todor\v{c}evi\'{c}'s P-ideal Dichotomy for $\aleph_1$-generated ideals on $\omega_1$.
+We will finish this section by showing that $\CH$--$\omega_1$\text{-linked-Symm-}$\BPFA(\omega_2)$ implies a number of interesting combinatorial consequences of $\PFA$.
+We will focus on Baumgartner's Axiom for $\aleph_1$-dense sets of reals, Todor\v{c}evi\'{c}'s Open Colouring Axiom for sets of size $\aleph_1$, the Abraham-Rubin-Shelah Open Colouring Axiom, Moore's Measuring principle, Baumgartner's Thinning-Out Principle, and Todor\v{c}evi\'{c}'s P-ideal Dichotomy for $\aleph_1$-generated ideals on $\omega_1$.
 Hence, by Theorem \ref{thm2}, all these statements are simultaneously compatible with $2^{\aleph_0}>\aleph_2$.

 A set $A$ of reals is $\aleph_1$-dense if $A\cap (x,\, y)$ has cardinality $\aleph_1$ for all reals $x<y$, where $(x,\,y)$ denotes the open interval $\{z\in\mathbb R\,:\, x<z<y\}$. \emph{Baumgartner's axiom for $\aleph_1$-dense sets of reals}, $\BA$, is the statement that all $\aleph_1$-dense sets of reals are order-isomorphic.